Uptown Station: New facility

 On August 7, 2010, construction began on a new intermodal facility, located across the tracks from the 1990 facility.
 The new facility includes administrative offices and council chambers for the town in addition to serving Amtrak, city and long-distance buses.
 The facility opened on June 14, 2012.
 Construction, which cost between $43 and $47 million, was funded by a combination of federal, state and local grants.

 The new 68,000 ft2 transportation center was designed by Ratio Architects of Champaign; it is composed primarily of red brick with limestone trim.
 The building's prominent corner clock tower has become a landmark for the neighborhood.
 Numerous environmentally sustainable features are also included, such as a green roof partially planted in vegetation that will absorb rainwater and cool the building; the rest of the roof is covered in reflective materials to deflect sunlight.

+Construction of the Uptown Connector underpass will allow the Constitution Trail (pictured) to run under the railroad tracks.

+On November 3, 2025, the Normal Town Council narrowly approved the construction of a $32 million pedestrian underpass, known as the Uptown Connector, that will link the Mark R. Peterson Plaza to the area south of the tracks.
+It will allow for an easier and safer passage for passengers to connect between Track 1 (north platform) and Track 2 (south platform).
+Construction was initially expected to be completed in 2027, but has since been pushed back to June 2028, with the total cost now being $42.8 million.